 Earlier we said the best to hope for was a Preferred rating.
 This is extremely rare.
 It’s more sensible to hope for a Standard rating.
 Yet there are some standard guidelines that can help you along.

-If less than 6 months has passed since diagnoses, most life insurance companies will postpone the application.
-There just isn't enough medical history for the underwriter to make an informed assessment of your health.
+If less than 6 months have passed since diagnoses, most life insurance companies will postpone the application.
+There just isn’t enough medical history for the underwriter to make an informed assessment of your health.

-You should also expect a Standard health class if it's been 3 years since your diagnoses and any Crohn's symptoms.
+You should also expect a Standard health class if it’s been 3 years since your diagnosis and any Crohn’s symptoms.
 Many companies add a caveat to this of no hospitalizations, no surgery recommendation, and no corticosteroids.

 From there much of your rating will depend on your age.
 If you are older than 45, you will have a less severe rating than if you are younger.
 This is one of the rare circumstances in life insurance where it’s better to be older.